kspalaiologos/bzip3/README.md

 **Bzip3's performance is _heavily_ dependent on the compiler. x64 Linux clang13 builds usually can go as high as 17MiB/s compression and 23MiB/s decompression _per thread_.
 Windows and 32-bit builds might be considerably slower.**

+Bzip3 has been tested on the following architectures:
+- x86
+- x86_64
+- armv6
+- armv7
+- aarch64
+- ppc64le
+- mips
+- mips64

 ## Corpus benchmarks

 ![visualisation of the benchmarks](etc/benchmark.png)